apostrophecms/moog/README.md

 ### moog.create(type, options, /* callback */)

 Creates an object of the specified `type`, passing `options`, which may be modified first by the default option values given in type definitions beginning with the deepest subclass, then by any `beforeConstruct` methods present, which are called for the deepest subclass first.
 Then the `construct` methods are called, if present, starting with the base class and ending with the final subclass.
+Finally the `afterConstruct` methods are called, if present, starting with the base class and ending with the final subclass.

 If a callback is given, the callback receives the arguments `err, obj` where `obj` is the object created.
 If a callback is not given, an exception is thrown in the event of an error, otherwise the object is returned. **There must not be any asynchronous beforeConstruct or construct methods if you create the object synchronously.** `moog` will throw an exception in that situation.